reshinto/reshinto.github.io/docs/interviewPrep/system_design/storage/databases/12RelationalDatabases/readme.md

       - the specific rules and plans about how the data should be stored in them
   - when dealing with a relational database, and defined a table, any entry in that table must conform to the table's schema
     - have to add an additional column if in need for additional field
-- most relational database supports SQL (Structure Query Language) a databse or query language that comes with powerful querying capabilities
+- most relational database supports SQL (Structure Query Language) a database or query language that comes with powerful querying capabilities
   - used to perform complex queries on the data stored in the database without having to load the data in memory

 ### SQL databases must use ACID transactions